gfniu/sym-its2/README.md

 **data/:** Contains input and output data used in this study.

+**figures/:** Contains pdf files for each figure included in the manuscript.

 **files/:** Contains two zip files included in the manuscript.

-**figures/:** Contains pdf files for each figure included in the manuscript..

 **tables/:** Contains excel files for each table included in the manuscript.